-Sweeping City streets ensures safe modes of transportation for all.
+Sweeping City streets ensures safe modes of transportation for all and clean roadways improving air and storm water quality.
 This includes cleaning over 230 miles of roadway and bike lanes.
-Clean roadways improve air standards and storm water quality for the citizens of Edina.

 The fall sweep is intended to get the streets as clean as possible before snow removal takes place.
 Any sediment and leaves will inhibit storm water facilities if not cleaned.
 In Edina, leaves are not allowed to be placed in the street.
-We remove what falls and is blown on the hard surfaces before they can clog both grates and pipes, contributing to back-ups and/or flooding.
-With the help of residents who clean up yards and open areas in conjunction with the fall sweep, our community will be set for spring runoff and be a cleaner safer place to live.
+We remove what falls and is blown on the hard surfaces before they can clog both grates and pipes, contributing to back-ups and/or flooding